misamae/AppveyorVSPackage/README.md

 #AppveyorVSPackage

-Providing an appveyor extension to visual studio
+An exntesion to visual studio for appveyor